 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, SWS, NWP, NFWP

-> Other Australian states: Qld Vic.
+Other Australian states: Qld Vic.
 Tas.
+S.A.
 W.A.

-> Text by N.G.
+Text by N.G.
 Walsh, edited C. Herscovitch, Oct 2009, from I.R.Thompson in Muelleria 21: 23-76 (2005)

 Taxon concept: Flora of Victoria vol. 4 (1999)